ferreiraryan/algoritmos-sintaxe-kotlin/README.md

 </h2>

 <h2 id=objective>:scroll: Objective</h2>
-The goal is to improve unit testing.<br>
+The goal is to enhance unit testing.<br>
-The advantages of testing our applications.<br>
+Discover the advantages of testing our applications.<br>
-Learn new testing tools.
+Explore new testing tools.

 <h2 id=installation>:clipboard: Installation</h2>